iredmail/dockerized/README.md

 ## Overview

 - Only one config file `iredmail-docker.conf` on Docker host.
-- All data is stored under `data/` on Docker host (in our example, it's `/opt/iredmail/data/`).
+- All data is stored under `data/` on Docker host (it's `/iredmai/data/` in our example).
 Directory structure:

 ```
 iredmail-docker.conf    # The (only one) config file.